jibbs1703/Tickit-Data-Pipeline/README.md

 application logs, databases, and mobile applications.
 The steps in the pipeline can be performed using either the Python shell or Pyspark jobs.

-In this project, raw, untransformed data resides in external databases and is initially extracted as .csv files into a bronze tier S3 bucket.
+In this project, raw, untransformed data resides in on-premises NOSQL databases and is initially extracted as .csv files into a bronze tier S3 bucket.
 The pipeline works on the raw data, processing it, and subsequently storing it in the appropriate data lake tier as determined by business requirements.
 The tiers are represented as folders within a single S3 bucket for this project.
 However, each tier should be given a dedicated bucket (as it is in production